MadelineJune/CyberSecurity/README.md

+## Emotet Malware:
-• **Emotet Malware**: Emotet is a Trojan horse disseminated mainly through spam emails.
+Emotet is a Trojan horse disseminated mainly through spam emails.
 Malicious scripts, macro-enabled document files, and malicious links are possible ways to get infected.
 Emotet emails may have familiar branding to make them appear natural.
 Emotet may utilize enticing wording such as "Your Invoice," "Payment Details," or possibly a forthcoming shipment from well-known parcel businesses to convince people to click the malicious files.
 The Australian Cyber Security Centre issued a warning to national entities in late 2019 about a widespread global cyber threat posed by the Emotet virus.

 ## How to detect Emotet malware?
 Organizations can use email security technology like Proofpoint Advanced Threat Protection to help detect known threats, malicious attachments, and unsafe URLs, or use a sandbox security platform like Palo Alto Networks Wildfire.
 It integrates with your next-generation firewall to detect and analyze known or unknown attacks, including malware, to discover and defend against malware like Emotet.

-*According to Blumira's Director of Security Mike Behrmann*, other security solutions for an additional layer of defense include cloud-based next-generation antivirus (N.G.A.V.), which can help you spot threats faster based on behavioral detection.
+*According to Blumira's Director of Security Mike Behrmann*, other security solutions for an additional layer of defense include cloud-based **next-generation antivirus (N.G.A.V.)**, which can help you spot threats faster based on behavioral detection.

 ## Protection against Emotet Malware
 •	Keep your computer and endpoints up to date with the newest Microsoft Windows patches.